Kinovarobotics/kinova-ros/kinova_moveit/README.md

 # MoveIt! for Kinova robots

 ## Supported versions
-The recommended configuration is ROS Neotic with 64 bit Ubuntu 20.04.
+The recommended configuration is ROS Noetic with 64 bit Ubuntu 20.04.

 For older configurations, see the other branches melodic-devel, kinetic-devel and indigo-devel.